wrays/find-my-open-park/README.md

 * [Initial Detailed Find My Open Park Proposal](https://github.com/atxhack4change/2016-project-proposals/issues/27)

 #### Problem This Project Addresses
-Austin public parks and their amenities are sometimes less accessible due to special events, weather events, scheduled maintenance, construction, and other activities.
+Austin public parks and their amenities are sometimes less accessible or inaccessible due to special events, weather events, scheduled maintenance, construction, and other activities.
 Although information about some of the disruptions of normal use or closures appears on the City's web site, there is not a comprehensive one-stop source for Austin park users.

 #### Project Goal
 This project seeks to: